cs5450/cs5450.github.io/assignments/hw1.md

 1. Copying code from my classmates, and then editing it significantly.
 1. Asking the course staff for help.
 1. Sitting next to my classmate and coding together as a team or with significant conversation about approach.
-1. Sharing my code with a classmate, even if he/she just wants to read over it and learn from it
+1. Sharing my code with a classmate, if he/she just wants to read over it and learn from it

 ####Part (b):
 Which of the following are recommended ways of writing code?